 Moxifloxacin exhibits concentration dependent bactericidal killing.
 Minimum bactericidal concentrations are generally similar to minimum inhibitory concentrations.
-The mechanism of action for guinolones, including moxifloxacin, is different from that aminoglycosides, of macrolides. beta-lactams, or tetracyclines; therefore. microorganisms resistant to these classes of drugs may be susceptible to moxifloxacin.
+The mechanism of action for quinolones, including moxifloxacin, is different from that of macrolides, betalactams, aminoglycosides, or tetracyclines; therefore, microorganisms resistant to these classes of drugs may be susceptible to moxifloxacin.
 There is no known cross-resistance between moxifloxacin and other classes of antibiotics.
-Although cross-resistance has been observed between moxifloxacin and other fluoroquinolones against gram-negative bacteria, grampositive bacteria resistant to other fluoroquinolones may be susceptible to moxifloxacin.
+Although cross-resistance has been observed between moxifloxacin and other fluoroquinolones against gram-negative bacteria, gram-positive bacteria resistant to other fluoroquinolones may be susceptible to moxifloxacin.